solo-system/solo-system.github.io/home.md

 desktop/laptop using a card reader.
 All software is free to download and licensed openly.

-There is an old [introductory video](https://youtu.be/2Fq05JlEKjw) from 2016, when a different soundcard was used, but it still has lots of useful information.
+There is a [video](https://www.youtube.com/watch?v=0XVUWGGwwcc) describing the solo.

 Have a quick look through the tabs on this website, then jump to the [Getting Started](documentation/basic_build.html) guide.